TwoRingSoft/Pippin/README.md

 - ActivityIndicator: [JGProgressHUD](https://github.com/JonasGessner/JGProgressHUD)
 - CrashReporter: *[Crashlytics](https://fabric.io)

+The following hand rolled implementations are available:

+- CoreDataController (wip extracting Model protocol)
+- Locator: CoreLocationAdapter (and CoreLocationSimulator–wip)
+- Defaults and DefaultsKey: DefaultDefaults and DefaultDefaultsKey (say _that_ fast five times)

 **\*Note:** Crashlytics is a special case, because it delivers a static binary, which is disallowed in CocoaPods framework dependency chains. `CrashlyticsAdapter.swift` is delivered separately in the repo, as it's not able to be built in the Pippin pod target due to the simple required `import Crashlytics` in that file.
 Whereas Pippin declares podspec dependencies on the aforementioned pods, you must specify `pod 'Crashlytics'` in your own Podfile and manually add `CrashlyticsAdapter.swift` to your project for it to work correctly.

 #### Components to add:

+- data model
 - settings bundles
 - analytics
 - push notifications